AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 1. Rebuild the app and wait for it to reopen in the Emulator
 1. Open the Logcat pane of Android Studio
 1. Filter to show all statements with "Target r"
-1. The custom parameters you just added should be visible in both the prefetch and notifications request
+1. The custom parameters you just added should be visible in the request

    ![Verify Parameters to the TargetVEC request](images/android/mobile-targetvec-verifyParams.png)

+For more information, and details on how to pass parameters with specific views, see [the documentation](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/composer/mobile-visual-experience-composer-android.html#parameters).

 ## Pairing the Mobile App with the Target Interface